SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 The project is deployed on AWS using a Docker image.The instructions for which can be found at  [Part-1](https://youtu.be/mAGU4rDkoHE) and
 [Part-2](https://youtu.be/qAdJ1JGcTEo) videos on YouTube.

-We use REST API to send requests to server for adding and reading the data across the over lay network.
 ## Team Members:
 * Rahul Romil Keswani
 * Snehal Tikare (Team Leader)